Clan Sweeney: MacSweens of Scotland

 Castle Sween, thought to have been built by Suibne, son of Dunslebh, son of Aodh of Buirche (Hugh the Splendid), son of Ánrothán.

 In the 13th century the MacSweens controlled lands across central Argyll, extending as far north as Loch Awe and as far south as Loch Fyne.
-Their principal seats included Lochranza Castle on the Isle of Arran, Skipness Castle and Castle Sween at Knapdale, which may be Scotland's oldest surviving stone-built castle.
+Their principal seats included Lochranza Castle on the Isle of Arran, Skipness Castle and Castle Sween at Knapdale, which is probably Scotland's oldest surviving stone-built castle.

 The MacSweens held this lordship of Knapdale and lands in Kintyre until 1262.
-That year Dugall MacSween granted to Walter Stewart, Earl of Menteith the lands of Skipnish (Skipness), Killislate (South Knapdale) and other lands in the parish of Kilcalmonell in Kintyre.
+That year Dugall MacSween granted or surrendered to Walter Stewart, Earl of Menteith the lands of Skipnish (Skipness), Killislate (South Knapdale) and other lands in the parish of Kilcalmonell in Kintyre.
 Following this the Earl granted several churches in Knapdale to the monastery of Kilwinning, showing that he now had control of both North and South Knapdale.
-Also in the same year Alexander III of Scotland granted Lochranza Castle to Walter Stewart, Earl of Menteith.
+Also in the same year Alexander III of Scotland granted Lochranza Castle, another MacSween castle, to Walter Stewart, Earl of Menteith.

 In 1263 Haakon IV of Norway sailed down the western coast of Scotland with an invasion fleet from Norway.
 With the arrival of the royal fleet Norse control in the Western Isles and Argyll was re-established, and the Norwegian king's force was strengthened by Islesmen.
 Among those pressed into his service were the deposed MacSweens of Knapdale, under Murchadh MacSween.
 The MacSweens seemed to have been of doubtful loyalty as they were forced to also surrender hostages to guarantee their support.
 Haakon had "given" Arran to Murchadh, but ultimately, the Norwegian invasion was defeated at what is known today as the Battle of Largs.
+Other sources believe that the Battle of Largs was inconclusive.

 The Earl of Menteith still controlled Knapdale in 1293, and in 1301 Knapdale was being held by his successor, Sir John Stewart (Sir John Menteith).
 It was then that John MacSween approached Edward I of England, asserting that one of the king's enemies, Sir John Menteith, had deprived MacSween of his inheritance.
 Between 1301 and 1310, John MacSween was in the service of the English in the hope of keeping alive his family's claim against the Menteiths.

 During the Great Cause, which led to the First War of Scottish Independence, the MacSweens were supporters of the powerful MacDougall Lords of Lorne who supported John Balliol as patriots, as long as John was king of Scotland.
 However, in 1301, John Macsween, Lord of Knapdale, joined Angus Og Macdonald, by then Lord of the Isles, in a campaign against Alexander MacDougall, Lord of Argyll and Lorne, for his murder of Angus Og's elder brother, Alexander Og Macdonald in Ireland in 1299.